cosmos/sdk-tutorials/b9lab-content/3-main-concepts/10-multistore-keepers.md

     FifoTail string
 }
 ```

-And to have each game know its relative position, and also the number of moves done, to assist the refunding logic on games with 0, 1 or 2+ moves:
+And to have each game know its relative position and the number of moves done to assist the refunding logic on games with zero, one or more than two moves:

 ```go
 type StoredGame struct {